-The position of the Spanish language in the world today remains strong.
+The position of the Spanish language in the world today is strong.
+And Spanish in the US is even stronger.
 Spanish is the second most commonly spoken language after Chinese.1 In the United States, after English, Spanish is the most common language, spoken by approximately 38 million people.2

 Spanish is the Second Most Commonly Spoken Language Around the World

 Over 572 million people speak Spanish worldwide, of which 477 million people are native speakers, according to a new report from the Spanish government’s Cervantes Institute.